vaginessa/doenerium/README.md

 > Replace _WEBHOOK_ with your webhook in **_config.js_**
 >
 > Run **_build.bat_** and wait for **_doenerium-win.exe_** to be built.
+>
+> Note: Changing the icon does not work and will corrupt the exe

 <a id="todo"></a>